revvxn/revvxn/README.md

 ' Do you have any business with me , Executive Manager ? '

+im not really active on pt these days so sorry aboit that im busy these days aa

 remaking!!!!  ' You can call me rev , soren . . idm lol